MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 The administrator can  reserve some capacity to an environment by allocating credits to this environment.

 Environments with allocated credits only consume allocated credits.
 There's no automatic switch to unallocated credit consumption when in overage.
 Environments without allocated credits only consume unallocated credits.

-To learn more, go to [Make credits available for an environment](credit-management.md#make-credits-available-for-an-environment-allocated-and-unallocated-credits) section in this document.
+To learn more, go to [Make credits available for an environment](#make-credits-available-for-an-environment-allocated-and-unallocated-credits) in this article.

-To learn how to allocate capacity in [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment) documentation page.
+To learn how to allocate capacity in [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).

 ### Is there a way to automatically consume organization (tenant) level credits once environment allocated credits are consumed?